leomccormack/Spatial_Audio_Framework/README.md

 ```
 Note that the **saf_sofa_reader** module also requires [netCDF](https://www.unidata.ucar.edu/software/netcdf/) to be linked to your project.
 Instructions on how to install/link this dependency can be found [here](dependencies/SOFA_READER_MODULE_DEPENDENCIES.md).

+More detailed information of the framework structure can also be found [here](framework/FRAMEWORK_STUCTURE.md).

 # Using the framework